Topical medication: New developments

 There are many factors for drug developers to consider in developing new topical formulations.

-The first one is the effect of the vehicle.
+The first one is the effect of the drug vehicle.
 The medium to carry the topical drugs can affect the penetration of the drug active ingredient and efficacy.
 For example, this carrier can have a cooling, drying, emollient or protective action to suit the required conditions of the application site such as applying gel or lotion for hairy areas.
 Meanwhile, scientists need to match the type of preparation with the type of lesions.
 For example, they need to avoid oily ointments for acute weepy dermatitis.
 Chemists also need to consider the irritation or any sensitization potential to ensure that the topical application can be stable during storage and transport to maintain its efficacy.
 Another potential material is nanofiber-based dispersion to improve the adhesion of active ingredients on the skin.

-In order to enhance drug penetration into the skin, scientists have several ways to achieve their purposes by using chemical, biochemical, physical and super saturation enhancement.
-Advanced Emulgel technology is a breakthrough of painkilling topical drugs.
-It helps the gel to enter deeply down the skin layer to strengthen delivery of diclofenac to the point of pain so as to achieve better therapeutic effects by modifying the above properties.
+In order to enhance drug penetration into the skin, scientists have several ways to achieve their purposes by using chemical, biochemical, physical, and super saturation enhancement.
+Advanced Emulgel technology is a breakthrough in painkilling topical drugs.
+It helps the gel to enter deeply down the skin layer to strengthen the delivery of diclofenac to the point of pain so as to achieve better therapeutic effects by modifying the above properties.